A trust-region method for derivative-free nonlinear constrained stochastic optimization: Other work

 Thus far we only discussed optimization methods that rely on a diminishing magnitude of the noise in the robustness measure approximations and we now turn our attention to methods without this requirement.
 In 1951, Robbins and Monroe \cite{Robbins1951} pioneered by proposing the Stochastic Approximation (SA) method.
 Since then SA has been generalized to various gradient approximation schemes, e.g. by Kiefer and Wolfowitz (KWSA) \cite{Kiefer1952} and Spall \cite{Spall1992, Spall1998, Wang2003} with the Simultaneous Perturbation Stochastic Approximation (SPSA).
 We refer to \cite{Bhatnagar2013, Kibzun1996, Kushner1997} for a detailed introduction and theoretical analysis of SA methods and only remark that for all SA methods a variety of technical parameters, like the step and stencil sizes, have to be chosen very carefully.
 Despite a rich literature and theoretical results, this choice remains a challenging task in applying SA approaches: optimal and heuristic choices exist \cite{Spall1998}, however, they are highly problem dependent and have a strong influence on the performance and efficiency of SA methods.
+Nevertheless, with the field of machine learning growing fast as the main application field, variants of the stochastic approximation method see many new developments---specifically stochastic gradient descent.
+We refer to \cite{Bottou2018} for a recent review.

 Finally, Bayesian Global Optimization (BGO) \cite{Mockus1974, Mockus1989} can be used to solve (\ref{eq:general_robust_opt_problem}).
-In BGO a global Gaussian process approximation of the objective function is build in order to devise an exploration and exploitation scheme for global optimization based on expected improvement or knowledge gradients, see for example \cite{ Frazier2009, Jones1998}.
-We borrow the idea of building a global Gaussian surrogate for our optimization approach, however, since our focus is on local optimization we combine the Gaussian surrogate with a trust region framework.
-Moreover, our proposed algorithm is able to handle nonlinear constraints, a topic which only recently has has gained attention in BGO, see \cite{Gramacy2015}.
-One particular approach, constrained Bayesian Optimization (cBO), based on expected constrained improvement optimization can be found in \cite{Gardner2014}.
-We discuss the advantages and disadvantages of cBO as compared to our algorithm in Section~\ref{sec:numerical_results_exp}.
+In BGO the objective function is approximated using a Gaussian process in order to devise an exploration and exploitation scheme for global optimization based on expected improvement or knowledge gradients, see for example \cite{ Frazier2009, Jones1998}.
+Handling nonlinear constraints only recently gained attention in BGO \cite{Gramacy2015}.
+One particular approach, constrained Bayesian Optimization (cBO), based on expected constrained improvement optimization can be found in \cite{Gardner2014} and recent developments, e.g., in \cite{Letham2019}.